farouqdaif1/image-uploader/README.md

 ![screenshot](http://res.cloudinary.com/dsmjgw4ty/image/upload/v1689604351/h6u6nfqzaibo2zsefoer.png)

-This project is an image uploader You can upload the image and copy the link of it This project is built with TypeScript and  React  and uses the mobile-first approach in styling using CSS.
+This project is an image uploader You can upload the image and copy the link.
+This project is built with TypeScript and React and uses a mobile-first approach to styling.

 ### Built With